The Reubenator is a burger that was developed from a deep love of all things Reuben and an insatiable appetite for making epic burgers.

 Every month she sends an email with a surprise list of ingredients for us to make a bomb ass burger.
 Burger month is the epitome of fun.
 Seriously.

 This month the list was cabbage, corned beef, and potatoes.
-My first thought was to make homemade potato buns, but then I thought ‘nah that’s cliche as shit’.
+My first thought was to make homemade potato buns, but then I thought ‘nah, that’s cliche’.
 So, it hit me that I love potato chips and fries on my burgers and sandwiches, so that took care of the potatoes.

 For the cabbage, I made a relish with sauerkraut, carrots, pickles and onions.
 The combination really needs no binder because of the moisture in the sauerkraut and pickles.